BouyertheDestroyer/BIRD_models/README.md

 ## Preparing models

 > [!IMPORTANT]
 > Models created with the new method will spawn near your bird.
-Models created with the old method described below will spawn at the absolute position where you published them.
+Models created with the old method described below will spawn at the absolute position where you publish them.
 >
 > The new method is recommended unless you want your model at a specific position.